Are you one of the thousands of Americans with a lingering fungal infection?

 A small human study was conducted in 2010 involving twenty-six women with Candida Vaginitis.
 The women applied an intra-vaginal gel containing monolaurin twice a day for two days.
 After the two days, vaginal swabs were collected and showed an inhibition of Candida growth, but growth of healthy lactobacillus in the vagina was not affected (26).

-The largest and most recommended supplier of pure monolaurin is Lauricidin.
+The more popular form of monolaurin is Lauricidin.

 With the rise of chronic disease, fungal overgrowth will slowly make its way into the mainstream headlines.
 The issues of antibiotic and anti-fungal resistance are serious problems that will require new answers for 21st century healthcare.